-- (A) Drive-Thru facilities shall comply with the following regulations: - 1.
-Inbound vehicles spaces shall be counted from the first stopping point, such as a menu board. - 2.
-Outbound vehicle spaces shall be counted from the last vehicle stopping points, such as the service window. - 3.
+- (A) Drive-Thru facilities shall comply with the following regulations: - Inbound vehicles spaces shall be counted from the first stopping point, such as a menu board. - Outbound vehicle spaces shall be counted from the last vehicle stopping points, such as the service window. - 3.
 Vehicle stacking lanes shall be a minimum of 10 feet wide and 20 feet in length per required vehicle. - 4.
-Vehicle stacking space shall not encroach upon main vehicle drive aisle or block adjacent parking spaces and pedestrian walkways. - 5.
-Stacking lanes and their circulation shall include escape lanes at logical and functional locations for drive-thru uses. - 6.
-Escape lanes may be provided before the ordering station/menu board where possible dependent upon the site layout. - 7.
+Vehicle stacking space shall not encroach upon main vehicle drive aisle or block adjacent parking spaces and pedestrian walkways. - Stacking lanes and their circulation shall include escape lanes at logical and functional locations for drive-thru uses. - Escape lanes may be provided before the ordering station/menu board where possible dependent upon the site layout. - 7.
 Drive-thru facilities and automatic carwash facilities must provide inbound and outbound stacking spaces as follows.
-If a drive-thru property does not meet one of the categories below, then a stacking study shall be required to be performed by the applicant and reviewed by the City Engineer for conformity with this LDC and the City engineering standards. - 8.
-Minimum Drive-Thru Stacking Spaces Table
+If a drive-thru property does not meet one of the categories below, then a stacking study shall be required to be performed by the applicant and reviewed by the City Engineer for conformity with this LDC and the City engineering standards.

 Table 155.611: Minimum Drive-Thru Stacking Spaces

 Type of Facility (Per Lane) Inbound Vehicle Spaces Outbound Vehicle Spaces

 Bank 3 1

 Beverage / Food 5 2

 Car Wash Automatic as an Accessory 8 3

 Car Wash Automatic with Attendant 18 5

-Car Wash Manual/Detailing 2 per work station for storage, stacking, pick-up or drop-off

 Laundry 3 1

 Pharmacy 2 1